The Big Processor Guide - AMD Cores

 As per usual, these chips are just the same as regular Phenoms, but with unlocked multipliers.
 And as per usual, they are sold at higher speeds before their "mainstream" counterparts.
 The major break from tradition is that they are sold at a much more modest upcharge; where a new Athlon 64 FX or Pentium 4 Extreme Edition could have cost $1,000 in its day, these have typically been at a more achievable $250 or so.

 Agena: Just like the Phenom X4 Agena, but with the multiplier unlocked.
+Still has 2 MB of shared L3 cache.

 Manufacturer Core Series Socket Cores L2 Cache/Core FSB Process Size Top Speed